ebw44/ESPHome-Inkbird-ITH-2PB/README.md

 ## Hardware Requirements

 - Inkbird IHT-2PB temperature sensor
-- An ESP32 board (tested with Espressif32 devkit-v4)
+- An ESP32 board (tested with Espressif32 devkit-v4 and Seeed XIAO ESP32C3)
   - for use with ESP32-C3 (like: [Seeed XIAO ESP32C3](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html) use the ESP32C3_Inkbird_IHT_2PB.yaml.
 As this uses the arduino-partitioning you might run into memory issues.
 Be sure for first time flash to use a usb cable if you change from esp-idf to arduino (issues described [here](https://esphome.io/components/bluetooth_proxy.html?highlight=bluetooth) ).

 ## Installation